 - Throttle map.
 The drive by wire throttle becomes far more responsive, so a small movement of your foot gives a bigger response.
 This also makes heel and toe downshifts easier in the manual cars.

 - Suspension.
-If the car has adaptive dampers, they firm up for less body roll and crisper turn in.
+If the car has adaptive dampers, the suspension firms up for less body roll and crisper turn in.

 - Stability control.
 The system raises the threshold before it intervenes, so you can lean on the car harder before the electronics step in.

 - Transmission.
-On PDK cars the gearbox holds gears longer, shifts faster and harder, and blips the throttle on downshifts.
+On PDK cars the gearbox holds gears longer, shifts faster and harder, and uses rev matching to blip the throttle on downshifts.

 Launch Control